Edgar-Noita/SSCSI-Coded-aperture-optimization/README.md

 ct_fn_2_opt_2: Calculation of the first and second terms, EQ.
 (22) for a single iteration

-my_bool: Creates an array of matrices with boolean complementary codes
+my_bool: Creates an array of matrices with boolean complementary codes (see restiction on Eq.
+(22)).